Minecrafter8001/USCS-ED/USCS.md

 **Rules:**
 - The ID must always start with the pad size.
 - Pad size and purpose must be separated with a dot.
-- Each ID cannot be longer than 6 characters (this includes every part, including the dash)    .
+- Each ID cannot be longer than 6 characters (this includes every part, including the dash).
 - Numbers cannot be used due to the character limit.
 If you want to differentiate between ships with the same ID, do so with their name.

 **Format:**
-- a dot means a primary purpose; these can be used on any ship that serves said purpose.
+- A dot means a primary purpose; these can be used on any ship that serves said purpose.
-- a indented dot means that this purpose falls under the last purpose, so TRD covers MIN and LAS, but MIN doesn't cover TRA.
+- An indented dot means that this purpose falls under the last purpose, so TRD covers MIN and LAS, but MIN doesn't cover TRA.
-- an indented square means a subsub purpose. for example the difference between a trading ship, a mining ship and a core mining ship
+- An indented square means a sub-sub purpose, for example, the difference between a trading ship, a mining ship, and a core mining ship.

 **Pad Size:**
 - MP: Medium pad (for ships that require medium-sized landing pads)